 If there’s one thing you want to avoid when scuba diving it’s decompression sickness

-12 decompression sickness risk factors in scuba diving include: Number and depth of previous dives, age, fitness, exertion, obesity, smoking and other drugs, alcohol consumption, fatigue, dehydration, injuries or birth defects, flying too soon after a dive and being female during the menstrual cycle.
+14 decompression sickness risk factors in scuba diving include: The number and depth of your previous dives; your age and being older than 30; your cardiovascular fitness; physical exertion on the dive; obesity and a having high percentage of body fat; smoking and other drugs; excessive alcohol consumption; fatigue and a lack of sleep; dehydration; injuries or birth defects including both atrial septal defect and ventricular septal defects; flying too soon after a dive; being female during the menstrual cycle; cold water diving; and lung disease.
 Think about your personal circumstances before simply relying on decompression tables or your dive computer.

 There are many factors that increase the risk of decompression sickness in scuba diving.
 This article aims to highlight what these risk factors are and what to do to minimise them for you.